 - The Chinese government regularly arrests journalists and tries to control media access within its borders.
 But China also spends money to control messages and increase its image outside the country.

 As much as government tries to control the media, it’s like trying to hold water in your hands.
 No matter how tightly you try to control the flow of information, eventually the information will leak.
 Take for example, the Arab Spring.
 Our good friends at the University of Washington confirm how use of social media brought revolution to the Middle East.

-After reading this blog, read the following two articles and watch the following video
+After reading this blog, read the following articles and watch the following video.

 Articles to read:

-Now go to Canvas and look up the BR#1 assignment and follow the instructions.
+Now go to Canvas and look up the Blog#1Gutenberg assignment and follow the instructions.